Christian1984/vfrmap-for-vr/README.md

 ## Windows Installer (Recommended)

-Download the Installer-Executable (`Install-FSKneeboard-FREE-v1.4.0.exe`) from [the release section](https://github.com/Christian1984/vfrmap-for-vr/releases).
+Download the Installer-Executable (`Install-FSKneeboard-FREE-vX.Z.Y.exe`) from [the release section](https://github.com/Christian1984/vfrmap-for-vr/releases).

 >PLEASE NOTE: PRO users will receive a separate download link upon purchasing their license to download the PRO-Version Installer!